Indianapolis Colts vs. Tennessee Titans NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Titans stats and trends

-- The Titans have an ATS record of 3-0 in their three games when underdogs by 1 point or more this year.
+- This year, the Titans have won ATS in each of their three games as an underdog of 1.5 points or more.

-- Tennessee's games this year have gone over the total in four out of seven opportunities (57.1%).
+- Tennessee's games this season have hit the over on four of seven set point totals (57.1%).

-- When Tennessee records more than 21.3 points, it is 5-1 against the spread and 5-1 overall.
+- When Tennessee puts up more than 21.3 points, it is 5-1 against the spread and 5-1 overall.

-- In games that Tennessee churns out over 354.1 yards, the team is 5-1 against the spread and 5-1 overall.
+- Tennessee is 5-1 against the spread and 5-1 overall when the team picks up over 354.1 yards.

-- This year the Titans have nine turnovers, seven fewer than the Colts have takeaways (16).
+- The Titans have nine giveaways this season, while the Colts have 16 takeaways.

 Home and road insights

-- Indianapolis has covered the spread twice at home, and is 1-2 overall there, this year.
+- At home this season, Indianapolis has two wins against the spread and is 1-2 overall.

-- At home, as 1-point favorites or greater, the Colts are unbeaten ATS (1-0).
+- The Colts are unbeaten ATS (1-0) as 1.5-point favorites or more at home.

-- Indianapolis has hit the over once in three home games this season.
+- In three home games this year, Indianapolis has hit the over once.

-- Tennessee is 2-1 overall, with two wins against the spread, away from home.
+- Tennessee is 2-1 overall, with two wins against the spread, on the road.

-- The Titans have one win ATS (1-1) as 1-point underdogs or more on the road.
+- Away from home, the Titans have one win ATS (1-1) as 1.5-point underdogs or more.

-- Tennessee has hit the over in all three of their away games this season.
+- This year, in three road games, Tennessee has gone over the total every time.

 - This season, Titans away games average 49.0 points, 2.0 fewer than this matchup's over/under (51).